quuppalabs/samples-qpe-mapview-rest/README.md

-# qpe-mapview-rest
+# samples-qpe-mapview-rest

 A sample map view visualisation that uses the Quuppa REST APIs to pull data from the Quuppa Positioning Engine (QPE).
-This is the same map view implementation that is used in our classic QPE Web Console and made available as a sample when you download the Quuppa software package from the Quuppa Customer Portal at https://secure.quuppa.com/.
-You can use it as a base when building your own application layers on top of the Quuppa technology platform.
+This is the same map view implementation that is used in our *classic* QPE Web Console and made available as a sample when you download the Quuppa software package from the [Quuppa Customer Portal](https://secure.quuppa.com/).
+It is intended as a client side demo of what can be built on top of the Quuppa technology platform.

-This sample is compatible and can be run against any of the QPE setup options currently offered by Quuppa:
+This sample is compatible with and can be run against any of the QPE setup options currently offered by Quuppa:
 - The classic QPE, running on a local server
-- Our new docerized version of the QPE (i.e. QPE.next), running on a local server
+- Our new dockerized version of the QPE (codenamed QPE.next), running on a local server
-- A standablone server that is connected to API endpoints provided by a remote Quuppa Site Manager (QSM)
+- A standalone server that is connected to API endpoints provided by a remote Quuppa Site Manager (QSM)

-The dockerized QPE and the QSM are new tools that have been developed to simplify the deployment of Quuppa systems and to enable remote management of sites.
+The dockerized QPE and the QSM are new tools for simplifying the deployment of Quuppa systems and enabling remote management of sites.
+They are currently in beta testing and general availability launch is due later in 2022.
 For more information, please contact us directly.

 ## Getting Started